aldolat/generazione-sicura-chiavi-openpgp/README.md

 # keyserver
 #-----------------------------

-# This is the server that --recv-keys, --send-keys, and --search-keys will
-# communicate with to receive keys from, send keys to, and search for keys on
-# QUESTA OPZIONE È GESTITA IN DIRMNGR.CONF
-# keyserver hkps://hkps.pool.sks-keyservers.net

-# Set the proxy to use for HTTP and HKP keyservers - default to the standard
-# local Tor socks proxy
-# It is encouraged to use Tor for improved anonymity.
-Preferrably use either a
-# dedicated SOCKSPort for GnuPG and/or enable IsolateDestPort and
-# IsolateDestAddr
-#keyserver-options http-proxy=socks5-hostname://127.0.0.1:9050

 # When using --refresh-keys, if the key in question has a preferred keyserver
 # URL, then disable use of that preferred keyserver to refresh the key from
 keyserver-options no-honor-keyserver-url